ProjectJaraid/wikidata-sparql/docs/queries_list.md

 1. All Arabic periodicals published before 1930, including information on holdings and digitised copies
     - [SPARQL query][rq:periodicals-lang_ar-basic]
     - [![All Arabic periodicals published before 1930, including information on holdings and digitised copies](../assets/img/periodicals-lang_ar-basic.png)][rq:periodicals-lang_ar-basic]
-2. [Arabic periodicals, ranked by number of collections][rq:count-collections]
+2. [Arabic periodicals, ranked by number of collections][rq:count-collections].
+Not that one can easily switch to a bubble graph with the left-hand menu.
 3. [Arabic periodicals, ranked by number of digitised collections][rq:count-digitised]

 ## Maps